hangacs/VirtualDesktopSwitcher/README.md

 A virtual desktop switcher appear on windows taskbar, working by send default keyboard shortcuts to system.

 This program will create 2 icons on task bar.
 Please drag them out from system tray if you can't see.
-Add program shortcut to _"C:\Users\username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup"_ to make it run with system start.
+Select "Start With Windows" will add a registry key to `"SOFTWARE\Microsoft\Windows\CurrentVersion\Run"`.

 [Download](https://github.com/hangacs/VirtualDesktopSwitcher/releases)